TMJ Disorder Treatment

 Another effect of dysfunction is that the adjacent muscles are irritated.
 Chronic jaw muscle spasm then becomes a problem.
 The spasm can be abrupt and extremely painful, further adding to distress on the jaw and body in general.
 Temporomandibular joint disorders are also associated with chronic muscle contraction.

-This is also known as spasticity and are caused by irregularities in the transmission of signals between the brain and muscles.
+This is also known as spasticity and is caused by irregularities in the transmission of signals between the brain and muscles.
 Patients may experience highly active reflexes, involuntary movements, pain, and difficulty performing functional activities.

 Our dental team can successfully diagnose any swelling, joint tissue damage or deterioration, and evaluate the cushioning capacity of joint tissue around the jaw bones when you open or close your mouth.